-When any juror reports for service, the bailiff shall seat the prospective juror in the second floor training room to the exclusion of all persons except other jurors until such time as they are escorted to the courtroom.
-All materials except those needed for proper deliberation shall be removed from or secured from access in the training room and the jury room on trial days.
+When any juror reports for service, the bailiff shall seat the prospective juror in the courtroom to the exclusion of all persons except other jurors until such time as they are escorted to the courtroom.
+All materials except those needed for proper deliberation shall be removed from or secured from access in the courtroom and the jury room on trial days.